openedx/ecommerce/docs/test_ecommerce.rst

    - The email address used to sign in to the LMS.
  * - LMS_PASSWORD
    - The password used to sign in to the LMS.
+ * - OAUTH_ACCESS_TOKEN_URL
+   - The URL for getting the OAuth access token.
+ * - OAUTH_CLIENT_ID
+   - OAuth2 client ID for the ecommerce application (see the LMS OAuth2 settings).
+ * - OAUTH_CLIENT_SECRET
+   - OAuth2 client secret for the ecommerce application (see the LMS OAuth2 settings).

 If you test PayPal integration, you must also specify values for the following settings by using environment variables.